github/local-action/README.md

 >
 > This tool currently only supports JavaScript and TypeScript actions!

+## v2 Changes

+As of version `2.0.0`, the `local-action` tool has been updated to require **Node.js v20.6.0** or higher.
+This is necessary to support ESM loaders to override dependencies in the GitHub Actions Toolkit.

 ## v1 Changes

 With the release of `v1.0.0`, there was a need to switch from